sammyers/ExercisesInC/reading_questions/thinkos.md

 ### Compilation

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.
+*Dynamic typing*

 2) Name two advantages of static typing over dynamic typing.
+*Readability and speed*

 3) Give an example of a static semantic error.
+*A mismatch between the arity and usage of a function*

 4) What are two reasons you might want to turn off code optimization?
+*Optimization means more compilation time, and sometimes causes unexpected behavior with subtle bugs.*

 5) When you run `gcc` with `-S`, why might the results look different on different computers?
+*The `-S` flag generates assembly code, which differs by processor architecture.*

 6) If you spell a variable name wrong, or if you spell a function name wrong, the error messages you get might look very different.
 Why?

 7) What is a segmentation fault?
+*These occur when a program attempts to access memory in an incorrect location.*

 ## Chapter 2